medic/cht-docs/content/en/apps/guides/forms/google-docs.md

 ---

+To work collaboratively on form design it can be helpful to keep XLSForms in Google Drive.
+The `fetch-forms-from-google-drive` action downloads these XLSForms so that they can be converted to XForms and uploaded to your CHT app.

-This action requires two files in the folder you are going to execute this command from.
-The files are `forms-on-google-drive.json` and  `.gdrive.secrets.json`.
+This action requires the following files in the top-level folder of your CHT app config: `forms-on-google-drive.json` and  `.gdrive.secrets.json`.